Herber230/react-hooks-rx-exceptions/README.md

 # React Hooks Rx Exceptions

-This is a simple repo that ho
+This repo contains a simple React application written with Typescript.
+It works as example of how to use Rxjs with Hooks to handling exceptions.

 ## Setup